Pack of Wolves

 How Can You Protect Keystone Species Where You Live?

-You can get involved in keystone species conservation where you live in many ways.
-Research what animals are keystone species near you and join local organizations advocating for their protection.
+You can get involved in keystone species conservation in your local area in many ways.
+Research the animals that are keystone species in your area and join local organizations that advocate for their protection.
 Other ways include rewilding your backyard as a renewed habitat and supporting responsible eco-tourism.

 Protecting the Earth’s Ecological Anchors for Well-Being

-Stable ecosystems with robust biodiversity depend on keystone species — these animals are the only way the natural world and human communities function properly.
+Stable ecosystems with robust biodiversity depend on keystone species — these animals are essential for the proper functioning of the natural world and human communities.
 Do your part to conserve keystone animals where you live for planetary well-being.

 Share on